Steps After Someone Dies: What to Do in the First 30 Days

 If you're the executor

 If you have been named as the executor, you have a more formal set of responsibilities — including filing the will with the probate court, inventorying assets, paying debts, and distributing the estate to beneficiaries.
-This process typically takes six months to a year.
+This process typically takes 6 months to a year.

 Get legal guidance